 \textit{Super Blockchain (SBC):} Super blockchain is a blockchain where each of its blocks is a super block.
 The super blocks are ``chained'' together by hash binding.
 In other words, super blocks that are linked together will result in a super blockchain.
 An~$i$-th super block in a super blockchain relies on \code{current\_hash} of its previous super block.
 If data in an earlier super block $m$ is tampered with, the link among all the subsequent super blocks, from $m+1$ to the most recent super block, denoted by super block $i$, will be broken.
 Then one has to recompute \code{current\_hash} and \code{nonce} values of each super block from super block $m$ to super block $i$.

-Figure~\ref{fig::TerminalBlockdetails} shows the relationship between a terminal block and all other blocks in a circled blockchain.
-All elements of a super block are identical to the ones of a data block.
+Figure~\ref{fig::TerminalBlockdetails} shows the relationship between a TB and all other blocks in a CB.
+All elements of a SB are identical to the ones of a data block.
 Thus, it can be implemented by any other blockchain framework.

-Considering that a super block's data element includes all the elements of a terminal block, changing any block in a circled blockchain, not only breaks the circled blockchain but also breaks the super blockchain.
-The data element of the super block provides a hash tree structure and enhances the immutability the circled blockchains, while decreasing the computational resources required to verify blocks in a circled blockchain.
+Considering that a SB's data element includes all the elements of a TB, changing any block in a CB, not only breaks the CB but also breaks the SBC.
+The relationship between a TB and the data element of a SB is shown in Appendix~\ref{subsec:Hierarchical Structure of LCaaS}.

+The data element of the SB provides a hash tree structure and enhances the immutability the CBs, while decreasing the computational resources required to verify blocks in a circled blockchain.

 The above novel enhancements allow the LCaaS to provide the hierarchical structure that is needed to overcome scalability limitations of the blockchains.
-In the following section, we dive into the implementation details of the LCaaS.